-Course Code: BAR 1009 Credit Units: 02 L/2-T/0-P-0
+Course Code: BAR 1009 Credit Units: 02 L/2-T/0-P-0 Teaching hours: 02

 - To know the process of assessment of impact of architectural projects onenvironmental. - To learn about the legal requirements of the prevalent acts on environmental protection. - To able to create buildings having less impact of the environment.